diegovelascommerce/VelasLightning/VelasLightningAPI/tests/README.md

 **Notes:**

-1. This is a cooperative close method and only works when both nodes are online and the channel opening transaction has been confirmed on the Bitcoin blockchain.
+1. The cooperative close method and only works when both nodes are online and the channel opening transaction has been confirmed on the Bitcoin blockchain.
-2. We are working on better error handling here.
-If the user node is offline, the channel needs to be force closed.
-Force closure will be a seperate API call.
+2. If the user node is offline, the channel needs to be force closed.
+Force closure are signalled in the body of the API call.
 3. The input, a combination of transaction id and output number is also known as the "channel point".

 Method: POST